 The guy rose to his feet, placating me with his palms up, but I didn’t give him a chance to speak as I already raved on.
 “I’ll be back to my awesome normal in just a few weeks, and then I’ll be able to play soccer again, just like before.
 No need for anyone to jump in for me.
 HUNTER!
 Get your sorry ass over here, now!”

 Charlie Brown bit his bottom lip.
 “Ryan said the news probably wouldn’t go down well with you.
 I’m surprised he didn’t tell you yet.”

-Ryan Hunter sucked in a breath between sheepishly clenched teeth.
+Ryan Hunter sucked in a breath between his teeth, his expression sheepish.
 “Ugh, did I forget to tell you that I found someone to play with us for the time that you can’t?”

 “Obviously so!”
 At my killer gaze, Ryan took a step back.
 Wow, I didn’t know I was that good.
 I could have let a sly grin slip right now, but I didn’t.

-“Calm down, Sue,” the guy in brown shorts said in a soothing sort of way and reached out to touch my arm.
-He cast Ryan a boy scouts look and a subtle nod—gah, did he really think I hadn’t seen that?—and the next second, Ryan shot off, back to the others.
+“Calm down, Susie,” the guy in brown shorts said in a soothing sort of way and reached out to touch my arm.
+He cast Ryan a boy scouts look and a subtle nod—gah, did he really think I hadn’t seen that?—and the next second, Ryan took off, back to the others.

-“No one calls me Sue,” I growled at Charlie Brown and pulled my arm away.
+“No one calls me Susie,” I growled at Charlie Brown and pulled my arm away.

 “Okay, then let me be the first and let this be our secret.”
 He winked at me and, to my total surprise, he cut me silent with it.

 With my head slightly cocked, I gazed up those few inches that he had on me.
 He smiled all the way to his ears.
 Because of his looking so sweet when he did, I was ready to give him ten seconds to say whatever was on his mind.